Joint Continuous and Discrete Model Selection via Submodularity: Constrained Optimization

 then appropriately threshold the solution to recover the solution to \eqref{eq:regularized_support_knapsack} for all possible values of $\mu\in\mathbb{R}_{\geq\epsilon}$.
 Because $\psi_j$ is finite and strictly increasing on all of $\mathbb{R}$, we can simply select $\epsilon = 0$.

 Given the solutions to the regularized problem $A^\mu$ specified by Theorem \ref{thm:bach_convex_submod}, we select the set $A^\mu$ with smallest $\mu\in\mathbb{R}$ such that the constraint $W(\mathbf{x}) \leq B$ is satisfied.
-We can then use the result of Theorem \ref{thm:main_result} to compute the minimizer in the original optimization problem over $\mathbb{R}^n_{\geq 0}$.
+Note however, that we only recover the solution for \emph{any} given $B\in\mathbb{R}_{\geq 0}$ if the elements of $\mathbf{u}^*$ are unique \cite{bach2013learning}.
+Otherwise, we only recover the solutions for a few particular values of $B$.
+If these elements are unique, however, we can use the result of Theorem \ref{thm:main_result} to compute the minimizer in the original optimization problem over $\mathbb{R}^n_{\geq 0}$.
+Moreover, by the same argument as in \cite{nagano2011size}, this solution corresponds to the solution of the original constrained problem.